Tejanikhil/Transformers-Tutorial/README.md

 * Mathematically this is acheived using query, keys and values

 ## What are query, keys and values ?
-* Query:
+* Query: <br>
 **Intuition**: The query represents the current token for which we want to compute the attention scores.
-Think of it as the token that is asking "what should I pay attention to?"
+Think of it as the token that is asking "what should I pay attention to?" <br>
-**Example**: In language understanding tasks, if the current token is "cat," the query represents the information or context associated with "cat" that needs to be attended to.
+**Example**: In language understanding tasks, if the current token is "cat," the query represents the information or context associated with "cat" that needs to be attended to. <br>
-**Mathematically**: The query is a linear transformation of the input embeddings, projecting the input into a lower-dimensional space to facilitate attention computations.
+**Mathematically**: The query is a linear transformation of the input embeddings, projecting the input into a lower-dimensional space to facilitate attention computations.<br>
-* Key:
+* Key:<br>
 **Intuition**: The key provides context or information about other tokens in the sequence.
-It helps the model understand the relationship between the current token (query) and other tokens in the sequence.
+It helps the model understand the relationship between the current token (query) and other tokens in the sequence.<br>
-**Example**: In language understanding tasks, if the current token is "cat," the key provides information about other words in the sentence, such as "mat," "sat," "the," etc.
+**Example**: In language understanding tasks, if the current token is "cat," the key provides information about other words in the sentence, such as "mat," "sat," "the," etc.<br>
-**Mathematically**: Like the query, the key is obtained through a linear transformation of the input embeddings, projecting the input into a lower-dimensional space.
+**Mathematically**: Like the query, the key is obtained through a linear transformation of the input embeddings, projecting the input into a lower-dimensional space.<br>
-* Value:
+* Value:<br>
 **Intuition**: The value represents the actual information or content associated with each token in the sequence.
-It serves as the "content" that the model will focus on or pay attention to based on the attention scores computed from the query and key.
+It serves as the "content" that the model will focus on or pay attention to based on the attention scores computed from the query and key.<br>
-**Example**: In language understanding tasks, if the current token is "cat," the value provides the actual meaning or content associated with "cat."
+**Example**: In language understanding tasks, if the current token is "cat," the value provides the actual meaning or content associated with "cat."<br>
-**Mathematically**: The value is also obtained through a linear transformation of the input embeddings, projecting the input into a lower-dimensional space.
+**Mathematically**: The value is also obtained through a linear transformation of the input embeddings, projecting the input into a lower-dimensional space. <br>